youngkin/prometheus-kube/README.md

 To get a fully working Prometheus deployment:

+1. Clone this repository
+2. `cd` into the project root directory (`prometheus-kube`)
-1. Create the namespace for Prometheus resources
+3. Create the namespace for Prometheus resources

     1. `kubectl create ns monitor`
 2. Complete the deployment from the project root directory